re-rxjs/react-rxjs.org/docs/coreConcepts.md

 Keep in mind that `bind` doesn't do magic.
 If no one is subscribed to `todoList$` (not even from the hook) then that stream won't be listening for changes on `newTodos` subject, and if a subscription happens late, the subject won't replay the todos created so they would get lost.

-Remember, if you have a case like this (where you are pushing a Subject but no one is subscribed to those changes), make sure you have an active subscription to the stream by using `<Subscribe source$={stream} />` or `useSubscribe(stream)` from `@react-rxjs/utils`.
+Remember, if you have a case like this (where you are pushing a Subject but no one is subscribed to those changes), make sure you have an active subscription to the stream by using `<Subscribe source$={stream} />` or `useSubscribe(stream)`.
 This way, `todoList$` will update when a new value is pushed to the subject, and the result will be replayed for every new subscriber that comes later on.

 ## Suspense